slatedocs/slate/source/index.html.md

 | numeric_ref | Integer | No | Seven digits numerical reference, also known as "*Referencia numerica*" (e.g. 1234567). |

 ## List Balances
 This API call is used to retrieve your wallets balances, including their deposit addresses (if they have been previously generated).
-There are three type of balances in tauros: `available`, `pending` and `frozen`.
+There are four types of balances in tauros: `available`, `pending`, `frozen` and `in_orders`.

 * `available`: Funds you can spend.